leonidasdev/pic16f886-smart-lamp/README.md

 ## License

-This project is developed for educational purposes at Universidad Politécnica de Madrid.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---

 **End of README**